ramblekb/click/README.md

 # click

+A memory game!

-Click each picture just once!
+Click each picture just once and your score will be calculated!

 https://clek.herokuapp.com/